apache/inlong-website/docs/en-us/modules/console/quick_start.md

 If you edit, the page will reload.
 You will also see any lint errors in the console.

-### Note

-The start of the web server depends on the back-end server api interface.
+The start of the web server depends on the back-end server `manger api` interface.

 You should start the backend server first, and then set the variable `target` in `/inlong-website/src/setupProxy.js` to the address of the api service.